allmightychaos/WebUntis-Timetable-to-iCal/README.md

    <https://status.webuntis.com/> and feel free to submit a PR adding the new
    server name.

-   When running with Netlify (including `netlify dev`), any variables configured in your Netlify site will override values in this file.

 4. **Netlify CLI**
    ```bash
    npm install -g netlify-cli